My Account

 Help for the Aged, London

-Pro Tip: Having no understanding of business is like driving a car with 3 wheels.
+Pro Tip: Having no understanding of business is like driving a car with three wheels.
 Start a side business.
-Not only will it make up for your experience section but will also give you firsthand experience in business strategy.
+Not only will it make up for your experience section, but it will also give you firsthand experience in business strategy.

 So if you went to a target uni (Oxford, Cambridge, Imperial College etc.), the education section on your consulting CV will shine like a diamond.